ericyangyu/ericyangyu.github.io/_pages/about.md

   - /about.html
 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego.
-My advisor, Professor
-\href{https://scungao.github.io/}{Sicun Gao}, and I are currently looking at the intersection of machine learning and constraint optimization in decision and control problems.
+My advisor, Professor [Sicun Gao](https://scungao.github.io/), and I are currently looking at the intersection of machine learning and constraint optimization in decision and control problems.